Shiroku Station: Lines

 Shiroku Station is served by the Chichibu Main Line from Hanyū to Mitsumineguchi, and is located 70.4 km from Hanyū.
 It is also served by through services to and from the Seibu Chichibu Line.

 Station layout

 The station is staffed and consists of a side platform serving a single bidirectional track.

-Adjacent stations

 History

 Shiroku Station opened on 15 March 1930.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 126 passengers daily.